nzaffke/nzaffke/README.md

 - Python
 - MYSQL

-skills      | goles
+skills      | goals
 ------------|--------------
-Hard Worker | to find a Job
+Hard Worker | to be proficient at the job given

 ### Work History: